Blocking ads removes funding from us!

 Both the front and the frame have a special structure that not only looks cool, but also contributes to pleasant handling.
 Although I find that the Xperia 1 V feels quite angular in the hand, it is nowhere near as bad as its smaller brother - the Sony In my opinion, the power button is located far too far down and doesn't have a particularly good pressure point.
 It sometimes happened to me that I pressed the volume up/down button instead of the power button, because it should actually be where the volume up/down button is.
 However, since the smartphone is so long and the buttons are higher than on the Sony Xperia 5 V, I don't think it's quite as bad with the 5 V.

-A 6,1-inch OLED display is used on the front, which is surrounded by fairly thick edges.
-Sony uses the space for good stereo speakers, but the fact that smartphones can have both thin display bezels and good stereo speakers is evident in this price range Procenter of competitors.
+The front features a 6,1-inch OLED display surrounded by fairly thick bezels.
+Sony uses the space for good stereo speakers, but 99 percent of competitors in this price range show that smartphones can have both thin display bezels and good stereo speakers.
 The Xperia 1 V simply looks old-fashioned.

 At least the quality of the screen is very good.
-Sony has finally managed to get the maximum brightness under control, which has always been a big deal in the past Problem of Sony flagships.
-It doesn't get as bright as the current iPhones or the Samsung Galaxy S24 Ultra, but the panel can handle it even on sunny days Proproblems can be read.
+Sony has finally managed to get the maximum brightness under control, because that was always a big problem with Sony flagships in the past.
+It is not as bright as the current iPhones or the Samsung Galaxy S24 Ultra, but even on sunny days the panel can be read without any problems.
 The sharpness of 3.840 x 1.644 pixels is terrific, colors are reproduced beautifully and naturally, the viewing angle stability is solid and the smooth refresh rate of 120 Hertz rounds off the great display quality.

 The software used is Material You based on Android 13.
 Personally, I'm not a big fan of the look, but I have to give Sony credit for the fact that the software is quite simple and has a lot of useful functions.
 In addition, there is hardly any bloatware.
 Unfortunately, there is no update guarantee.

 A 5.000 mAh battery ensures long battery life.
-At the end of the day I still had a maximum of 59 with a screen-on time of four to five hours Procent and at least 35 Procent of battery power left.
-Although it has to admit defeat to the smaller Xperia 5 V, the battery life is still really good.
-Unfortunately, the battery can only be fully charged with up to 30 watts in about 100 minutes, which is pretty weak in 2024.
+At the end of the day, with a screen-on time of four to five hours, I still had a maximum of 59 percent and at least 35 percent of battery power left.
+Although it has to admit defeat to the smaller Xperia 5 V here, the battery life is still really good.
+Unfortunately, the battery can only be fully charged with up to 30 watts in around 100 minutes, which is pretty weak in 2024.
 At least it supports wireless charging.

 One of the biggest differences compared to the Xperia 5 V concerns the camera.
 While the main camera and the ultra-wide-angle camera are completely identical, the Xperia 1 V also has a telephoto camera: